the-programmers-hangout/website/src/content/resources/language/javascript/cannot-read-property.md

 #### `null` from failed queries

-Some functions, for example `getElementById` from the browser API, returns `null` if the function failed to find any result matching what is requested.
+Some functions, for example `getElementById` from the browser API, return `null` if the function failed to find any result matching what is requested.
-If left unchecked and the returned value is used in other places, the "Cannot read property" might arise.
+If left unchecked and the returned value is used in other places, the "Cannot read property" error might arise.

 ```html
 <!DOCTYPE html>